 When our grannies were born, there were fewer than 2 billion people on the planet.
-There are now more than 7 billion, and the numbers are on the rise.
-Clearly, there are some challenges ahead.
-These are eloquently illustrated by Sir John Beddington, the Chief Scientific Advisor to the UK Government...
+Now we are more than 7 billion, and the numbers are on the rise.
+Clearly, there are some challenges ahead if we want to take care of the needs of everybody adequately ….

-Edible insects can be as nutritious as traditional livestock and have several key advantages.
-Compare producing a kilogram of insects to a kilogram of beef.
+Edible insects can have similar nutritional values as traditional livestock and have many key advantages.
+Compare producing a kilogramme of insects to a kilogramme of beef.
 The insects require significantly less land, less food and less space.
 They also produce lower greenhouse gas emissions and reproduce far quicker.
 These and other factors make them a good option when looking for a cheap and sustainable solution.

 Sounds good on paper, but how does this work in a real-world setting?
-That is what we set off to find out.
+That is what Bugs for Life set off to find out….